gisliany/DataScience/README.md

 To this end, we used the matplotlib library and we plotted line charts, bar charts and scatter charts.

 The exercises and their solutions are written in the notebook files contained in `Lesson 5` folder.

+## Sixth Class

+In this class we learnt how to visualize distributions using histograms and box plots.

+The exercises and their solutions are written in the notebook files contained in `Lesson 6` folder.